Looking for romance in Aspen? Stay at The Residence Hotel and feel as if you are in your own pied-a-terre in Paris.

 Last year I won a night’s stay at the Residence Hotel.
 As life would have it, we couldn’t fit it into our hectic schedule but this year I dug deep into my European roots and slowed down enough to “smell the roses” and book the room.

-The evening was wedged into Baddy’s seventy hour work week and my accelerated Aspen Real Life schedule and I wondered how we were going to pull it off, but my in-laws fluttered in with the key to our release, smack dab in the middle of a Feisty-One melt down.
-“Storms a comin’,” I announced to my mother in law, for she was the one who discovered what that meant for our Feisty-One who comes undone when there is a pressure change.
+The evening was wedged into Baddy’s seventy hour work week and my accelerated Aspen Real Life schedule and I wondered how we were going to pull it off, but my in-laws fluttered in with the key to our release, smack dab in the middle of an Axel melt down.
+“Storms a comin’,” I announced to my mother-in-law, who knew what that meant for our Axel whose sinuses get inflamed whenever there is a pressure change.

-I was very curious to stay at this alluring hotel where a few years back the boys, searching for the secret candy stashes in town, were lured in by the mystique of the obscure entrance and found a candy dish at the top of the “black diamond” steep stairs.
-Little did they know that many years before that, their mother had also been lured in to find, instead of a candy dish, a crystal decanter of liquor left out for the apartment tenants, and perhaps for wandering locals looking for adventure.
+I was very curious to stay at this alluring hotel where a few years back the boys, in search of all the free sugar offerings in town, were lured in by the mystique of the obscure entrance and found a candy dish at the top of the “black diamond” steep stairs.
+Little did they know that many years before that their mother had also been lured in to find, instead of a candy dish a crystal decanter of liquor left out for the apartment tenants, and perhaps for wandering locals looking for adventure.

-Our luck took a turn for the better and Baddy and I checked in to our room.
-Getting dressed for the evening was challenging, it was all so inviting, the post bed, the velvet comforter, the snow falling softly outside and I felt Baddy drawing closer, “Not so fast mon chere!
-Tonight you and I are going to embrace the romance and soak each other in, slowly and sweetly,” I informed him.
+I sorted out the details and Baddy and I checked in to our room and I will admit that getting dressed for the evening was challenging.
+It was all so inviting, the post bed, the velvet comforter, the snow falling softly outside.
+I felt Baddy drawing closer and halted him in his steps, “Not so fast mon chère!
+Tonight you and I are going to embrace the romance and soak each other in, slowly and sweetly,” I stated firmly.

-We walked around our suite, getting to know the hotel owner Terry Butler, a former beauty queen/model/tv host and athlete.
-There were photographs everywhere of her; Terry on an elephant in India, Terry, in her weight lifting days, wearing a white lycra body suit with an enormous face of a lion stretched down her front, Terry with Jack Nicholson, John Denver, Anthony Hopkins and Sylvestor Stallone and Terry holding a photograph of.well.Terry.
-“I feel another story coming on,” I said to Baddy.
+We walked around our suite with Owner Terry Butler, a former beauty queen/model/tv host and athlete.
+There were photographs everywhere of her adventures; Terry on an elephant in India; Terry in her weight lifting days wearing a white lycra body suit with an enormous face of a lion stretched down her front; Terry with Jack Nicholson, John Denver, Anthony Hopkins and Sylvestor Stallone.

-On our way out, we passed Terry’s office and I was going to ask her if I could come back for an interview.
-I reminded her that I had a blog and that I would be writing about our stay and her eyes glazed over and she gave me a, “That’s great honey, can we talk about it in the morning?”
-Baddy, feeling my “wanna be popular complex” setting in, laughed silently at me and swept me away to steal out into the night for an enchanted evening.
+On our way out we passed Terry’s office and I was going to ask her if I could come back for an interview, reminding her that I had a blog and that I would be writing about our stay.
+Her eyes glazed over and she gave me a, “That’s great honey, can we talk about it in the morning?”
+Baddy laughed silently at me and swept me away to steal out into the night for an enchanted evening.

 **Disclaimer: Yes, I received comp rooms for this stay, and the most delicious comped meal ever, but the opinions are still all my very own.